mhrolin/comparative_genomics_c_difficile_phage/comparative_genomics_pipeline.md

 ```bash
 cat endolysin_phams/*.faa > all_endolysins.faa
 ```
-- Same exact steps can be run for holins as well
+- Same exact steps can be run for holins as well.

 ## 4.1.
 Domain prediction

 - The most straightforward way to predict domains is using [DAVI](http://genome.lcqb.upmc.fr/Domain-Architecture-Viewer/help.php)
 - DAVI may fail to identify some domains.
 Another way to predict domains is to use [Hmmer](https://www.ebi.ac.uk/Tools/hmmer/).
 - If you have a lot of sequences, using local hmmer suite may serve your purpose better.
-- We'll need Pfam-A.hmm; hmm profiles of pfam database to run "hmmscan" program.
+- For that we'll need Pfam-A.hmm; hmm profiles of pfam database to run "hmmscan" program.
 The file can be downloaded from [here](https://ftp.ebi.ac.uk/pub/databases/Pfam/releases/).
 - We can run domain prediction using the following commands:
 ```bash
 hmmpress Pfam-A.hmm